 Do Step-Parent Adoptions Require Consent from the Other Parent?

-Yes — in most cases, Utah law does require consent from the child's non-custodial parent before a step-parent adoption can move forward.
-That's because adoption permanently ends that parent's legal rights and responsibilities.
+In many cases, Utah law does require consent from the child's non-custodial parent before a step-parent adoption can move forward.
+But not always.

 attorney meeting with client at desk